 Why use a calf jacket?

-Far from being a fashion item, calf jackets can help newborns and young calves stay warm, healthy and reduce the risk of disease.
-Calves are the future of your herd and taking care of them at a young age will decrease costs throughout the animal’s lifetime, allowing for more profitability in your operation.
+Far from a fashion item, calf jackets help young calves stay warm, healthy and reduce the risk of disease.
+Calves are the future of your herd and a good start is essential.

 Why does a calf need a jacket?